script3r/django-tink-fields/README.md

 ```

-You may specify the keyset by specifying a `keyset` keyword argument:
+You may specify a specific keyset by providing a `keyset` keyword argument:

 ```python
 from django.db import models